MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 27/8/2019

+I just want to say that I love Route
+Debugger <3.
+It really helps a lot with tracking your routes.

 # 22/8/2019

 Finallyyy back to work after a very long vacation.